szabgab/slides/docker/introduction.md

 {i: terminal}

 {aside}
-On Linux and Mac OSX we are going to us the **terminal** to enter the Docker commands.
+On Linux and macOS we are going to us the **terminal** to enter the Docker commands.
 {/aside}

 * Run the `terminal`